 1982: The Mamas & the Papas began a reunion tour with a show in New York club The Other End with original members John Phillips and Denny Doherty, along with Mackenzie Phillips and Spanky McFarlane replacing Michelle Gilliam and Mama Cass respectively.

-1984: Nena started a three week run at #1 on the UK singles chart with “99 Red Balloons,” the English version of their international hit, “99 Luftballons,” originally sung in German.
+1984: Nena started three weeks at #1 on the UK singles chart with “99 Red Balloons,” the English version of their international hit, “99 Luftballons,” which was originally sung in German.

 Doc Watson, guitarist, songwriter, and singer of bluegrass, folk, country, blues, and gospel music, was born Arthel Lane Watson in Deep Gap, NC in 1923.

 Willie Chambers, singer, guitarist, and former member of The Chambers Brothers, was born in Mississippi in 1938.

 Mike Pender, founding member and lead vocalist for the Searchers, was born Michael John Prendergast in Kirkdale, Liverpool, England in 1941.

 Buzzy Linhart, composer, multi-instrumentalist musician, actor, and protégé of folk singer Fred Neil who is closely associated with the Greenwich Village folk scene and played vibraphone on recordings by Buffy Sainte-Marie, Richie Havens, Carly Simon, and Jimi Hendrix, was born in Pittsburgh, PA in 1943.

 Jance Garfat, bassist with Dr. Hook and the Medicine Show and Mother Earth, was born in San Francisco, CA in 1944.

 Jennifer Warnes, singer, songwriter, arranger, producer, as well as a collaborator with Leonard Cohen, was born in Seattle, WA in 1947.